botpress/botpress/docs/middlewares.md

-## Introduction to Middlewares
+## Introduction to Middleware

-Middlewares are a critical component of botpress.
-Simply put, they are functions that process messages.
-Think of it this way: everything that enter or leave your bot is coming in (or out) from middlewares.
+Middleware is a critical component of botpress.
+Simply put, it is a collection of functions that process messages.
+Think of it this way: everything that enters or leaves your bot is coming in to (or out from) the middleware.

-If you have used [Express](http://expressjs.com/) before, botpress middlewares are very similar to express's middlewares.
+If you have used [Express](http://expressjs.com/) before, botpress middleware is very similar to express's middleware.

 Botpress has two middleware chains: [incoming](middlewares.md#sendincomingmiddlewareevent---void) and [outgoing](middlewares.md#sendoutgoingmiddlewareevent---void)